unicode-org/cldr/docs/ldml/tr35-personNames.md

 | ✖️      | ✖️ → plain | ✓        |
 | ✖️      | ✖️         | ✖️        |

-For example, if the surname-prefix is "von und zu" and the surname-core is "Stettbach" and there is no surname (plain), then the derived value for the surname is prefix + " " + core.
-(The cases where existing values are changed for prefix and core (✓ → …) should not be necessary with well-formed PersonName data.)
+For example, if the surname-prefix is "von und zu" and the surname-core is "Stettbach" and there is no surname (plain), then the derived value for the surname is "von und zu Stettbach".
+(The cases where existing values are changed for prefix and core (ie, ✓ → …) should not be necessary with well-formed PersonName data.)

 ### 6.6.3 <a name="derive-initials" href="#derive-initials">Derive initials</a>